hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 **Impossible or inappropriate standards**

 Critics often hold these experimental new forms to impossible standards.
-I often read things like "AI art is no good because it hasn't give me the same experience as a Rembrandt does", or whatever once provided the speaker with a profound formative experience.
+I often read things like "AI art is no good because it hasn't give me the same experience as a Rembrandt does", or whatever once provided the author with a profound formative experience.

 These responses often seem like [knee-jerk responses](/2022/12/17/knee-jerk-responses.html), judging a new artform as inferior because it doesn't reach the highest standards of the current form, rather than trying to gauge its future potential as new, different artistic medium.